 - Due to the 1/1/2020 FLSA Federal Regulation changes, if an employee has more than one active job record the FLSA Status will need to be consistent through all job records because the FLSA Status is based on person NOT job.
 To determine FLSA Status for multiple active job records, review the following:

 - Employee's primary job based on the HRS Primary Job Indicator field, Benefits Primary field and/or FTE.

 - Employee's combined salary for all active jobs.
 If the combined salary is below the FLSA Threshold Exemption Amount $35,568 (based on the 1/1/2020 Federal Regulations), then the user needs to determine if the FLSA Status should be Exempt or Non-Exempt.
 If the employee is under threshold amount AND it is believed the employee should be Exempt, then the FLSA Threshold Exemption reason needs to be added in Job Data.
-If it is determined the FLSA Status should be considered Non-Exempt then the rate of pay may need to be changed from monthly to hourly.
+If it is determined the FLSA Status should be considered Non-Exempt then the rate of pay may need to be changed from biweekly to hourly.

 You may click on the links below to navigate directly to a section:

 - Navigate to Job Data: WorkForce Administration > Job Information> Job Data enter in EMPLID

 - Review ALL Active job records and the FLSA Status' associated with each record.
 (FLSA Status is located on the Job Information tab - select the USA flag).